This is part 2. See part 1 – Fish Oil & Cholesterol.

 Speaking of inflammation, what are key causes of inflammation?
 Too much Omega-6 from vegetable oil consumption.
 Along with obesity, excess glucose, and gut microbiome imbalance.
 If your high cholesterol is due to this, then, you’ll need to address all of these root causes as well.
 Not addressing obesity, excess blood glucose, or gut dysbiosis is akin to unplugging your car’s check engine light.

 Statins may reduce your cholesterol number and your overall risk.
 It might help you sleep easy without worries.
 But don’t, for a second, think that the root cause issues that produced the problem is gone.
 The monster is still under the bed if you do not address diet and activity.

 …is not found in a pill.
 Wish it was!

-The solution is a simple, whole foods diet exclusively of non-starchy vegetables, Omega-3 rich seafood, grass-fed meats, fruits, nuts and pastured eggs, all cooked in low-Omega-6 fats – olive oil, coconut oil or pastured butter.
+The solution is a simple, a whole foods diet that’s mostly non-starchy vegetables, along with some Omega-3 rich seafood, grass-fed meats, fruits, nuts and pastured eggs, all cooked in low-Omega-6 fats like olive oil.